Non-degenerate mixed maps and contact structures: Introduction

-We next look at the notion of (strong) non-degeneracy and partial non-degeneracy for mixed maps.
-This extends the classical notion introduced by Khovanskii in \cite{Khovanskii1977} for holomorphic maps, and the partial non-degeneracy for functions considered by Mondal in \cite{Mondal2021} also in the holomorphic setting, and by Bode and Quiceno in \cite{Bode2023} for mixed functions in two variables.
-We determine some general properties and prove that partial non-degeneracy implies the mixed ICIS property; we also show that under additional conditions, strong non-degeneracy yields the existence of a Milnor fibration on the sphere.
-This gives a second class of examples provided by a construction introduced by Oka in the case of mixed hypersurfaces called mixed coverings.
+We next look at the notion of (strong) non-degeneracy for mixed maps.
+This extends the classical notion introduced by Khovanskii in \cite{Khovanskii1977} for complex-valued holomorphic maps.
+We determine some general properties and relate non-degeneracy with the mixed ICIS property, Milnor sets, and the existence of Milnor fibrations.
+This provides a second class of examples given by a construction introduced by Oka in the case of mixed hypersurfaces, called \textit{mixed coverings}.
 As a byproduct, we give the mixed version of Hamm's complete intersections \cite{Hamm1972}.

-On the other hand, contact structures appear in singularity theory after the work \cite{Varchenko1980} of Varchenko, who proved that links of complex analytic varieties with an isolated singularity are contact submanifolds of the sphere endowed with a canonical structure.
-Additionally, using the spherical Milnor fibrations, Giroux proved in \cite{Giroux2002} that they are closely related to open book decompositions.
-Since then, Oka and others authors have studied contact structures associated to real and complex singularities.
+Contact structures appear in singularity theory after Varchenko's work \cite{Varchenko1980}, which showed that links of complex analytic varieties with isolated singularities are contact submanifolds of the sphere with its canonical structure.
+Using the spherical Milnor fibration, Giroux further established in \cite{Giroux2002} their close relation with open book decompositions.
+Since then, Oka and others have studied contact structures associated with real and complex singularities.

-We extend previous constructions due to Oka in \cite{Oka2014}, giving sufficient conditions on mixed links associated with certain classes of non-degenerate mixed maps, to admit a canonical contact structure.
-In particular, we generalize Oka’s results, in which pullbacks of partially non-degenerate holomorphic maps are used to construct mixed maps through homogeneous mixed coverings.
-We show that the associated links are also contact submanifolds of the sphere, and we prove the existence of adapted open books, based on the works \cite{Caubel2006} and \cite{Caubel2007}.
-The argument considers a suitable change of the defining contact form developed in \cite{Caubel2006} and \cite{Oka2014}, and a formulation of a condition associated with non-isolated complex singularities in \cite{Caubel2006}.
-Furthermore, it happens that some classes of links defined by mixed functions are diffeomorphic to holomorphic ones.
-In the last part, we discuss the relation between the natural contact structure of the mixed link (when this exists) and the one induced from the holomorphic case.
+We extend Oka's constructions in \cite{Oka2014} and give conditions under which mixed links associated with certain non-degenerate mixed maps admit canonical contact structures.
+We derive an open book decomposition based on \cite{Caubel2006} and \cite{Oka2014}, using a modification of the defining contact form and a formulation in \cite{Caubel2006} related to non-isolated singularities.
+Finally, we examine cases in which mixed ICIS links are diffeomorphic with holomorphic ones and compare their natural contact structures.